 \subsection{Matching-adjusted indirect comparison}

-Matching-adjusted indirect comparison (MAIC) is a population adjustment method based on inverse propensity score weighting.\cite{rosenbaum1987model} IPD from the $AC$ trial are weighted so that the means of specified covariates match those in the $BC$ trial.
+Matching-adjusted indirect comparison (MAIC) is a population adjustment method based on inverse propensity score weighting.\cite{rosenbaum1987model} IPD from the $AC$ trial are weighted so that the means and, potentially, higher moments of specified covariates match those in the $BC$ trial.
 The weights are estimated using a propensity score logistic regression model:

 where $\alpha_0$ and $\boldsymbol{\alpha_1}$ are the regression parameters, and the weight $w_i$ assigned to each individual $i$ represents the ``trial selection'' odds, i.e., the odds of being enrolled in the $BC$ trial as opposed to being enrolled in the $AC$ trial.
-This is defined as a function of the baseline characteristics modifying the effect of treatment $A$, $\boldsymbol{X}_i^{\boldsymbol{(EM)}}$ of subject $i$.
-Note that in standard applications of propensity score weighting, e.g. in observational studies, the propensity score logistic regression is for the \textit{treatment} in which the subject is in.
-In MAIC, the objective is to balance covariates across studies so the propensity score model is for the \textit{trial} the participant is in.
+These are defined as a function of the baseline characteristics modifying the effect of treatment $A$, $\boldsymbol{X}_i^{\boldsymbol{(EM)}}$ for subject $i$.
+Note that in standard applications of propensity score weighting, e.g.~in observational studies, the propensity score logistic regression is for the \textit{treatment group} assigned to the subject.
+In MAIC, the objective is to balance covariates across studies so the propensity score model is for the \textit{trial} in which the participant is enrolled.